Your Guide to Attending Some of the Best Lantern Festivals Around the World

 Every year in Hawaii, thousands of lanterns are put out to sea to pay tribute to deceased loved ones.
 You can float a lantern in remembrance of your own dearly departed or can send off lanterns with messages for happiness, peace or well-wishes for the future.

-Nowadays you can find smaller lantern festivals in the likes of cities such as Memphis, Tennessee; Dallas, Texas; Columbus, Ohio; Miami, Florida; Salt Lake City, Utah; Philadelphia, Pennsylvania; Albuquerque, New Mexico; and Atlanta, Georgia.
+Nowadays you can find smaller lantern festivals in the likes of cities such as Memphis, TN; Dallas, Texas; Columbus, Ohio; Miami, FL; Salt Lake City, Utah; Philadelphia, PA; Albuquerque, NM; and Atlanta, GA.